redis/redis-doc/topics/quickstart.md

 ===

 This is a quick start document that targets people without prior experience with Redis.
-Reading this document you'll near how:
+Reading this document you'll learn how:

 * Download and compile Redis to start hacking.
 * Using **redis-cli** to access the server.